 The only downfall to visiting Salem in October is that the population of the city doubles in size.
 If you want to visit Salem but you also want to avoid the crowds, visit in early November.
 The historic attractions, ghost tours and history walks go year-round and you’ll still get to experience the crisp New England weather that you get in October.

 Salem is known for its witch craft history but it has a rich history of haunted sites.
 Explore the haunted locations in Salem by taking one of the cities incredible ghost tours.

-Here are the top three ghost tours in Salem but be sure to check out the best ghost tours in Salem MA for the full list to find Salem ghost tours.
+Here are the top ghost tours in Salem but be sure to check out the best ghost tours in Salem MA for the full list to find Salem ghost tours.